Logarithms for analog circuits

 The quick answer to this very good question is, "when it is more difficult to directly multiply two numbers."
 The trouble is, most people have a difficult time imagining when it would ever be easier to take two logarithms, add them together, and raise ten to that power than it would be to simply multiply the original two numbers together.

-The answer to that mystery is found in operational amplifier circuitry.
+that mystery is found in operational amplifier circuitry.
 As it turns out, it is much easier to build single opamp circuits that add, subtract, exponentiate, or take logarithms than it is to build one that directly multiplies or divides two quantities (analog voltages) together.

 We may think of these opamp functions as "blocks" which may be interconnected to perform composite arithmetic functions: